venksrid001/cowrie/team_contract.md

 **Participation:**

-    - If you can't attend meetings in person, at least try to make yourself available on zoom
+    - If you can't attend meetings in person, make sure you attend the lab or meeting by zoom, unless there's a genuinely valid reason to not attend.
     - Try to contribute and add insight to the group when you possibly can

 **Meeting Guidelines:**